Sign up here to get the latest scoop right in your email box.

 I personally would go a long way for a really great cheese plate, but sadly most restaurants fall flat in this respect.
 They may provide great cheeses, but it’s in such small amounts, it seems like a tease.
 Or the sides aren’t up to snuff.
 So, here I present Christina’s guide to making the perfect cheese plate:

 First, choose three cheeses.
-Unless you’re making a cheese plate for 10 plus people, I find that more than three cheeses causes you to be unable to enjoy the flavors.
+Unless you’re making a cheese plate for 10 plus people, I find that more than three cheeses clogs up the line.
 Also, you’ll end up with pounds of cheese leftover, which sounds tempting, but generally leads to expensive moldy cheese in your refrigerator drawer.

 Many people have cheese plate rules.
 Don’t eat nuts with soft cheeses or don’t make tasty sandwiches out of rosemary bread, rose petal jam, and Camembert.
-Well, there are no rules with a Christina Dodd cheese plate!
+Good news — there are no rules with a Christina Dodd cheese plate!
 Use the soft cheese knife to hack away at the hard cheese, if it makes you happy.
 Combine honey with Brie and sliced apple.
 Enjoy the combinations!